MarzDell/worldofrecipes/README.md

 - #### Colours

     - **All Pages -** A white background was chosen to keep good looking design.
-    - **Buttons -** Colours of the button has been chosen to merge into background picter on landing page and give amazing appearance.
+    - **Buttons -** Colours of the button has been chosen to merge into background picture on landing page and give amazing appearance.
                     Style of the buttons on other pages were followed the same as on landing page.
-    - **Links -** An orange colour was chosen once hovering to match the colour of the button and make conection of styles on the website.
+    - **Links -** An orange colour was chosen once hovering to match the colour of the button and make connection of styles on the website.
     - **Social Links -** A black colour was chosen as a good contrast between the background, an orange was chosen once hovering to match links and button colours.
     - **Pictures -** All theme of pictures were chosen in the same style to make nice and good connection between pages.